 A region rich in history and culture, natural beauty, southern hospitality, gorgeous white-sand beaches, forest-smothered mountains and NASA’s first moon rockets – Alabama is full of surprises.

 The range of natural wonders on offer is perhaps one of Alabama’s biggest secrets.
-From the wooded foothills of the Appalachians, ablaze with colour every autumn, to the beaches of the Gulf of Mexico, its 22 state parks harbour everything from caves and caverns to swamps and towering waterfalls.
+From the wooded foothills of the Appalachians, ablaze with colour every autumn, to the beaches of the Gulf of Mexico.
+Twenty two state parks harbour everything from caves and caverns to swamps and towering waterfalls.

 You can drive or hike to the highest point in Alabama, Mount Cheaha, which rises above Talladega National Forest like an island above a sea of green.
 Trails criss-cross the slopes, while Bunker Tower tops the summit amidst granite boulders and weathered trees.
 From here all of Alabama seems to spread below you like a giant quilt.

 Further west, hiking the floor of Dismals Canyon is like entering a slice of Tolkein’s Middle Earth.
 The path twisting along and sometimes through the Dismals Branch stream, glittering cascades, fern-filled grottos, moss-covered rocks and ancient hemlock, beech and sweetgum groves.
 Take a night tour to see the “Dismalites,” bioluminescent larvae that glow blue-green on the rocks.

 To the south the Gulf Coast beaches are swathes of sugar-white sand lapped by turquoise waters.
 The beaches on Dauphin Island are great for families – shallow, safe and peppered with shells, hermit crabs and small fish.
 At Gulf State Park, another pristine beach is backed by ancient maritime live oak forest, lakes and swamps, where bike trails reveal foraging armadillos and basking alligators.